matrix-io/matrix-documentation/docs/matrix-os/reference/computer-vision.md

 > Requires Raspberry Pi Camera

 ## Configuration
-> You should have familiarity with [Configuration Files](configuration.md) before exploring Sensors.
+> You should have familiarity with [Configuration Files](configuration.md) before exploring further.

 To allow for communication with the hardware, CV services must be defined in `config.yaml` before they will be available to your application.